theandrew168/bloggulus/README.md

 ### Running

-Run the web server (in one terminal) and let Tailwind watch for CSS changes (in a second terminal):
+Run the backend API and frontend SPA at the same time:

 ```bash
 make -j run